CanGuv/DAW-Project/README.md

    ```bash
    npm install
    ```
-4. Set up the Database
+4. Set up the database

    Run the SQL Files, open MySQL from the command line and log in using the following command:
   ```bash
   mysql -u root -p